Dr Pauline Mackay

 Pauline has published widely in Burns studies.
 She has carried out research at several major Burns collections in the UK and abroad, and in 2010 she was the recipient of the W. Ormiston Roy Memorial Fellowship for Research in the area of Robert Burns and Scottish Poetry at the University of South Carolina.
 She is regularly invited to deliver public talks about her research and she has an established relationship with the UK Media, recently appearing on Radio 4’s ‘PM’ with Eddie Mair, BBC1's 'Countryfile' with John Craven, 'Reporting Scotland', and on several TV documentaries for STV and the BBC.
 Pauline also undertakes outreach activities as part of the Royal Society of Edinburgh @ Schools programme.

-In December 2013 Pauline was invited to become a consultant for the Scottish government's ‘Scottish Winter Festivals’ programme.
-Recent activities include a ‘Facebook takeover’ (22000 subscribers worldwide), guest curator for the government's @Scotland Twitter feed (21-25 January 2015), and the production of a new interactive timeline for the government’s Robert Burns App.
-The timeline was launched in January 2015, and the App is now downloaded by over 14000 people internationally.
+In recent years Pauline has acted as a consultant for the Scottish government's ‘Scottish Winter Festivals’ programme.
+Recent activities include a ‘Facebook takeover’ (22000 subscribers worldwide), guest curator for the government's @Scotland Twitter feed, and the production of a new interactive timeline for the government’s Robert Burns App.
+The timeline was launched in January 2015 and the App is now downloaded by over 14000 people internationally.

 Pauline is Secretary to Burns Scotland (formerly the DNBC).
-She was a member of the steering group that organised the first World Congress of Scottish Literatures (held at the University of Glasgow in 2014), and helped to establish the International Association for the Study of Scottish Literatures (IASSL).
+She was a member of the steering group that organised the first World Congress of Scottish Literatures (held at the University of Glasgow in 2014), and helped to establish the International Association for the Study of Scottish Literatures (IASSL) for which she is Treasurer.

 From religious and political satire to scatological verse, Scottish bawdry and erotica has been preserved in manuscripts, printed privately and published in cheaply available literature such as chapbooks since the fifteenth century.
 While it is frequently posited that bawdry has its roots in ‘rural folk tradition’, it was in fact middle to upper-class male society that did most to preserve sexually explicit materials in print.
 Bawdry, then, pervaded all sections of Scottish society.
 Produced and circulated by the masculine coteries of Robert Burns (1759-1796) and Sir Walter Scott (1771 - 1832), its cultural importance was recognized by Scotland’s most iconic literary figures.
 And yet, much of this material remains substantially underground.
 Pauline's research engages with this understudied strand of Scottish popular culture by examining the many exemplars of Scottish bawdry held in research libraries throughout the United Kingdom and in the United States.
 Ultimately, Pauline's research seeks to recover an important dimension of Scottish creativity and cultural context, and to establish an ongoing research agenda through which bawdy material can be usefully explored for a better understanding of Scottish culture: popular, official and unofficial.